Prevent Healthcare Data Breaches: A 12-Step Guide

 Dark web monitoring changes this equation.
 When your employees’ credentials appear on criminal marketplaces, you know immediately.
 When infostealer logs containing session tokens surface, you can invalidate them before attackers use them.

-Ready to shift from reactive to proactive?
 Check your organization’s dark web exposure to find out what attackers might already know about you.

-IOCs have significant limitations you should understand.
+IOCs have real limitations you should understand.
 Hash-based IOCs become useless when attackers modify a single byte of malware.
 IP addresses and domains change constantly.
 The Pyramid of Pain framework shows basic IOCs are easiest to evade.
 Behavioral IOCs and TTPs are most reliable.
 They require attackers to completely change their methods.

 The four main cyber threat types are malware (ransomware, trojans, spyware), social engineering (phishing, business email compromise), insider threats (malicious or negligent employees), and advanced persistent threats (nation-state actors running long-term campaigns).
 Each threat type produces different indicators of compromise you can detect.

 Zero-day exploits target vulnerabilities unknown to the software vendor.
 No patch exists yet.
 Traditional IOCs struggle with zero-days because there’s no prior malware signature.
 Behavioral IOCs become critical here.
-Even novel exploits produce detectable patterns like unusual process execution or anomalous network connections.
+Even new exploits produce detectable patterns like unusual process execution or anomalous network connections.

 The three most common IOCs are unusual network traffic patterns (outbound connections to unknown destinations), authentication anomalies (failed logins, impossible travel, privilege escalation), and file-based indicators (suspicious hashes, unexpected executables).
 These appear across most breach types.
 You’ll find them regardless of attacker sophistication.